vanadium-archive/go.ref/services/identity/README.md

 This package and its sub-packages implement the identity service at https://dev.v.io/auth.

-The design is described in https://github.com/vanadium/docs/blob/master/designdocs/identity-service.md
+The design is described here: https://vanadium.github.io/designdocs/identity-service.html